ryan-anderson-ds/ryan-anderson-ds.github.io/_posts/2019-07-24-9-Months-Tinder-Amsterdam.md

 title: 9 Months of Tinder in Amsterdam
 ---

 I have seen a lot of visualisations (generally [Sankeys](https://en.wikipedia.org/wiki/Sankey_diagram)) of people's 'success' on Tinder.
 The general reaction to these has been shock at the amount of swiping one does to get a match.
-Of discontent with the gender dynamics at play.
+Or discontent with the gender dynamics at play.
 So I requested my data [from Tinder](https://account.gotinder.com/data).
 I trudged through it, interested by what Tinder provides, what they don't, and what constructive lessons I may learn from my own data.

 But then the magnitude of the human experience I was seeing in this tiny data file hit me.